 # Bachelor of Music [[4.2.0 What are Progression Maps?|Progression Map]]

-Below is a progression map of the skills and competencies the UNLV Percussion Area's curriculum and overall program structure *intend* to develop at across all eight semesters of study for undergraduate students.
+Below are the skills and competencies the UNLV Percussion Area's curriculum and program structure *intend* to develop across all eight undergraduate semesters.

 ### Semesters 1-2 (MUSA 127 & 128)